JamesMGreene/nestdb/README.md

 You can manually call the compaction function with `yourDatastore.persistence.compactDatafile(cb)`, where callback is optional and get passed an error if any.
 It queues a compaction of the datafile in the executor, to be executed sequentially after all pending operations.
 The datastore will also fire a `"compacted"` event whenever a compaction process is finished.

-You can also set automatic compaction at regular intervals with `yourDatastore.persistence.setAutocompactionInterval(interval)`, `interval` in milliseconds (a minimum of 5s is enforced), and stop automatic compaction with `yourDatastore.persistence.stopAutocompaction()`.
+You can also set automatic compaction at regular intervals with `yourDatastore.persistence.setAutocompactionInterval(interval)`, `interval` in milliseconds (a minimum of 5 seconds is enforced), and stop automatic compaction with `yourDatastore.persistence.stopAutocompaction()`.

 Keep in mind that compaction takes a bit of time (not too much: 130ms for 50k records on a typical development machine) and no other operation can happen when it does, so most projects actually don't need to use it.